plewis/plewis.github.io/phylogenetics/lab-likelihood.md

     Does the model you have selected place all the chlorophyll-b organisms together?
     answer:

+    Which model (of the 5 you tested) is best according to AICc?
+    answer:

+    Which model (of the 5 you tested) is best according to BIC?
+    answer:

 ## Create a directory for this lab

 Create a new directory to use for this lab as follows: